-- Members must ensure that rehabilitation work performed meets the requirements outlined in the Rehabilitation Requirements section of this attachment. - For properties that include a home-based business, Members must certify that the grant funds will not be used to cover costs to rehabilitate areas of the home exclusively designated for business use.
-These instances may be reviewed on a case by case basis. - Members must comply with the Bank's requirements to provide copies of rehabilitation closing statements and other documentation as described in this document. - Members must maintain project files with all applicable information for all grant recipients. - The Member must pass the entire amount of the AHP subsidy to the household.
+- Members must provide funds only to homeowners who meet the income guidelines as described in Attachment D of the current Affordable Housing Program Implementation Plan (Plan). - The Member is responsible for compliance with all applicable laws, regulations, and this Plan. - Members must ensure that proposed costs are reasonable based on the local market. - Members must comply with the Bank's requirements to provide copies of rehabilitation closing statements and other documentation as described in this document. - Members must maintain project files with all applicable information for all grant recipients. - The Member must pass the entire amount of the subsidy to the household.
+Any unused funds must be returned to FHLBank Indianapolis.